Amber

 Interactive jobs

 Sometimes it is more convenient to run small jobs, like system preparations, interactively.
-To prevent excessive load on the login node, these kinds of jobs should be run as interactive batch jobs.
-You can request a shell on a compute node with sinteractive or manually access to a single core with:
+Interactive batch jobs prevent excessive load on the login node and should be used in these kinds of cases.
+You can request a shell on a compute node from the Puhti/Mahti web interface, from the command line with sinteractive, or manually access to a single core with:

 srun -n 1 -p test -t 00:05:00 --account=<project> --pty /bin/bash

-Then, once you have the resources (you might need to wait),
+Once you have been allocated resources (you might need to wait), you can run e.g. the paramfit task directly with:

 paramfit -i Job_Control.in -p prmtop -c mdcrd -q QM_data.dat